Archaeology of Moab & Indian Creek by vehicle and short hikes to cultural sites

 Hike and camp with llama packstock support on the traditional pilgrimage route to Rainbow Bridge, the earth's largest natural bridge, and sacred place to the Navajo culture.
 The trip starts in Page, AZ with hotel stay and trip orientation first evening with CFI guide.
 We travel to Navajo Mountain by van the next day and do a half day hike and visit a Navajo family, and camp or stay in their guest hogan.
 We are guests of the Atene family.
 Four nights on the trail, and a boat ride out the last day!
 A rare cultural experience you won't want to miss!Learn More →

 Range Creek Utah archaeology trip is a rare opportunity to see sites and prehistoric Fremont rock art in a two-day / two-night vehicle trip with overnight camping.
 Range Creek is hidden in the Book Cliffs of Eastern Utah.
-Guest experts will narrate the story of this unique landscape, the people who lived here, how they lived, and why they eventually left, with the help of CFI Naturalist Guides.Learn More →
+Dr. Kevin Jones will be our guest scholar this year and will narrate the story of this unique landscape, the people who lived here in the past and live here now.
+CFI Naturalist Guides share knowledge about the geology, wildflowers and provide a comfortable camp and great meals.Learn More →

-Join CFI's Founding Director Karla VanderZanden on this special women-only rafting trip.
-This exclusive trip takes place on a different river stretch each year!
+Join CFI's Founding Director Karla VanderZanden on this special women-only trip, featuring day river trips and nearby nature outings.
 CFI women’s trips provide a time and place for deepening connections to the wild and trying out new skills.
 You will have the opportunity to be physical, relax, and play outdoors!Learn More →